 Diving under is the only way for a snorkeler to get closer to the action.
-It provides a stunning an unique take on the underwater world.
+It provides a stunning and unique take on the underwater world.
 It is highly advised you learn to master this technique.
-It does bring about it’s own risks.
+It does bring about its own risks.
 Mainly running out of air.

 The body has very good safeguards built in that Strongly urge you to get your ass back to the top.
 Listen to these signals and all should be fine.
 However, there is an element of risk creeping in from the sport of Free Diving.

 In Free Diving the aim is to stay down as long as possible, for one reason or another.
 One way to achieve this is hyperventilating on the surface.
 Saturating your body and blood with oxygen.
 This gives you precious seconds extra underwater.
 But it comes at the risk of blacking out while still underwater.